fatih-gedikli/news_story_chains-2021-06/README.md

 To acknowledge use of the dataset in publications, please cite the following paper, which will be published soon:

 > Fatih Gedikli, Anne Stockem Novo, Dietmar Jannach: *Semi-Automated Identification of News Story Chains: A New Dataset and Entity-based Labeling Method*.
-Proceedings of the 9th International Workshop on News Recommendation and Analytics (INRA 2021) in conjunction with 15th ACM Conference on Recommender Systems (RecSys 2021), 2021.
+Proceedings of the 9th International Workshop on News Recommendation and Analytics (INRA 2021) in conjunction with 15th ACM Conference on Recommender Systems (RecSys 2021), September 25, 2021, Amsterdam, Netherlands.

 ## Content